Why is it that most people feel such empathy for Elephants, even if they have never had close contact with them?

 Then, one day not long ago, he challenged Olmeg singly without the support of Chuma and trounced him soundly on home turf, thereby superceding Olmeg in rank and denting his ego terribly.
 Olmeg has taken 'to spending time on his own; he is irritable, and has vented his revenge on the National Park flagpole at the airfield and on Daniel Woodley's plane, which one day happened to shower him in dust as it landed.

 Dika, next in rank and age to Taru, is showing signs of having lost respect for Olmeg, whilst Ndume, who was always small in size compared to Edo who is younger, has suddenly shot up and re-established precedence in the pecking order, shoving Edo onto the touchline.
 During his Nursery years, Ndume made up for lack of size by being deliberately disobedient and mischievous and all this in order to gain the attention and respect of the others.
-He was happy to risk "the cattle prod" just as long as all the others were watching.
+A stern tone of voice with the word ‘No’ usually does the trick.

-The "Cattle Prod" is a small electric prodder powered by two torch cells and it is with this that good behaviour amongst the orphans is enforced.
-Discipline must be meted out carefully, however, preceded by a sharp NO, and usually begins when the calves are 6 months old and have settled in and understand the meaning of English words, which they learn very quickly.
+Discipline is necessary and usually begins when the calves are 6 months old and have settled in and understand the meaning of English words, which they learn very quickly.
 Only one language, English, is spoken around them, both by their Keepers and us, so as not to confuse them with two.'
 The extent of their understanding in this respect was demonstrated by Olmeg when as a small calf, he was given a "Weetabix" every night as a special treat.
 Just a mention of the word "Weetabix" soon sent him flying to the relevant bin, so then we spelt it when enquiring of the Keepers whether or not he had received his evening treat.
 Very soon, he became wise to that too.
 So demanding and "hooked" on the Weetabix he became that if for some reason it was not forthcoming on time, he threw a tantrum.
 We decided then that it was not a good idea to "spoil" any of the elephants with handouts, a rule that is now very strictly enforced for their own good, because it is a sure recipe for bad behaviour and ultimately, "trouble".

 Dika was the orphan that demonstrated despair and heartbreak so graphically.
 Some of his family were gunned down en masse, others fled, wounded amidst a hail of gunfire, and Dika had obviously raced through a dense thorn thicket, because when he arrived, he had hundreds of long acacia thorns protruding from almost every square inch of his body.
 For four long months we could get no sparkle from him and there were times when we wondered whether he was, in fact, mentally normal.
 Even the other elephants could get no response from him as he stood by himself dejectedly brooding on the loss of those he loved, tears staining his cheeks, reluctant to feed, refusing to play and unable to sleep- so obviously and tragically distraught.